Kim Il Sung: Works

 Kim Il Sung was the author of many works.
 According to North Korean sources, these amount to approximately 10,800 speeches, reports, books, treatises, and others.
-Some, such as the 100-volume Complete Collection of Kim Il Sung's Works (김일성전집), are published by the Workers' Party of Korea Publishing House.
+Some, such as the 100-volume Complete Collection of Kim Il Sung's Works, are published by the Workers' Party of Korea Publishing House.
 Shortly before his death, he published an eight-volume autobiography, With the Century.

 According to official North Korean sources, Kim Il Sung was the original writer of many plays and operas.
 One of these, a revolutionary theatrical opera called The Flower Girl, was adapted into a locally produced feature film in 1972.